DenisPiralic/OptiverTraderLogBook/Log_2.md

     self.current_signal = "Sell"
 ```

-My partner's solution was then to alternate between buy and sell to mitagate as much risk as possible, and also the volume of the orders are kept at a constant base lot of 10.
+My partner's solution was then to alternate between buy and sell to mitigate as much risk as possible, and also the volume of the orders are kept at a constant base lot of 10.

 ## Results